Estuary

 oracle to snowflake - Oracle connector search

 • You will see two options for Oracle Database: Real-time and batch.
-Select the one that suits your requirements and click on the connector’s Capture button.
+Select the one that suits your requirements and click the connector’s Capture button.

 Let’s choose the Oracle real-time connector for this tutorial.